top of page

 Gerard Manley Hopkins

-The Eroticisation of the Working-Class Male Body
+The Eroticism of the Working-Class Male Body

 Gerard Manley Hopkins, in Poems, his collection published posthumously in 1918, returns consistently to themes of the body.
 The body is viewed through an erotic lens that presents a complex mediation of power between the poet and the object he describes.
 Hopkins depicts a range of bodily imagery, from Christ’s physical suffering to the eroticised working-class labourer, suggesting that, for Hopkins, the body is a battleground for the negotiation of power.
 Across his work, the physicality of the male body is accentuated via the focus on appearance and function, reducing the viewed body to an object.
 Sarah J. Gervais remarks that objectification ‘can manifest in a perhaps more insidious, narrowed focus that goes beyond a mere appearance focus to a form of body reduction’ (Gervais, 8).
 She argues that objectification is an act of violence against the viewed individual by reducing personhood to physical function alone.
 Hopkins’ male figures become limited not only as their silence and physicality initially suggests; they further function as manifestations of the poet’s desire for power.
 Julia F. Saville notes that Hopkins' weak health made him 'alert to the presence of virility in others’ (Saville, 162).
 Thus, his admiration of masculine strength becomes significant as an act of implicit self-criticism through association.